 You may also like...

-The “gaps” included the content that AmFam did not currently have.
-But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was content that catered more to the customer’s needs, rather than cater to the AmFam brand and products.
+AmFam then identified “gaps” in the content they were producing, and opportunities to create more content for those points on the timeline.
+But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was customer-first content.
+This content catered to the customer’s needs entirely, and sought only to help the buyer at that stage in their journey with whatever questions they may have had, even if that meant not pushing their product.

 After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical customer journey map.